ApacheChikn/ApacheChikn.github.io/README.md

 - ## Greetings

 - 🍄 I’m currently working on ...
-Myself (I'm a dark-horse🐎...
+Myself (I'm a dark-horse 🐎...
 A diamond 💎 to be discovered).
 - 🌳 I’m currently learning ... ☁️ Cloud Engineering skills.
 - 👯 I’m looking to collaborate on ...
 Terraform and/or AWS Cloud Formation projects.
 - 💪 I’m looking for help with ... 😇 Landing a DevOps internship.